MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

    - Microsoft Defender
    - Microsoft Defender Network Extension

-3. Toggle Microsoft Defender Network Extension to off.
+3. Set the toggle to turn off Microsoft Defender Network Extension.
 Type your password, and then select **OK**.

 4. You should see the following message: